Bachelor’s Degrees in Social Work (BSW) Online

 • Residential counselor

 Social work state licensing is important in social work, as it ensures social workers are meeting professional standards.
-The education requirements for social work licensure vary depending on the level of licensure you’d like.
+The education requirements for social work licensure vary depending on the level of licensure you’re seeking.
 Some states provide licensure to BSW holders.

 Every state has different licensing rules and requirements, so you will need to spend time learning about them.
 The Association of Social Work Boards (ASWB) is a good starting point to review your state’s licensing and testing requirements.